 About the Sheriff's Office

 The Ramsey County Sheriff’s Office is Minnesota’s first law enforcement agency, established in 1849 when Minnesota was a territory.
-Sheriff Matt Bostrom, elected in 2010, leads the Ramsey County Sheriff’s Office.
+Sheriff Matt Bostrom, elected in 2010 and again in 2014, leads the Ramsey County Sheriff’s Office.

-The Sheriff’s Office has over 500 members – including full-time, part-time, temporary employees, and active volunteers.
-With an annual operating budget of approximately $45 million dollars, the Sheriff’s Office provides a wide-ranging variety of law enforcement and public safety services to an urban community of over 500,000 residents situated in a metropolitan area of over 2.5 million people.
+The Sheriff’s Office has over 400 members – including full-time, part-time, temporary employees, and active volunteers.
+With an annual operating budget of approximately $48 million dollars, the Sheriff’s Office provides a wide-ranging variety of law enforcement and public safety services to an urban community of over 500,000 residents situated in a metropolitan area of 3.2 million people.
 In addition, as a regional partner, the Sheriff’s Office provides services to city, county, state, and federal agencies.
 The Division Overview highlights the many services provided by the Sheriff’s Office.

 Members of the Ramsey County Sheriff’s Office take great pride in providing progressive, professional, and cost-effective services.
-The Office is committed to the core values of: providing safety through community policing; restoring trust through fiscal responsibility; collaborating with local law enforcement; encouraging diversity to reflect the community; improving service through technology; and, connecting with youth to build for the future.
+The Office is committed to the core values of: providing safety through community policing; restoring trust through fiscal responsibility; collaborating with public safety, community, and justice partners; encouraging diversity to reflect the community; improving service through technology; and, connecting with youth to build for the future.

 For more information, please see: